Is Fishbowl right for you?

 Businesses in industries like pharmaceuticals or food and beverage sometimes need to trace goods for recalls or compliance.
 Batch tracking is a helpful technique that monitors a specific set of inventory throughout its lifecycle, allowing for clearer traceability.

-FIFO and LIFO are inventory valuation methods that manage the physical flow of goods.
+The first in, first out (FIFO) and last in, first out (LIFO) methods manage the physical flow of goods by prioritizing your selling order.
 FIFO uses or sells the oldest inventory items first, which is ideal for perishable goods.
 But LIFO uses or sells the newest items first, which can be beneficial for businesses facing rising costs.
 It’s up to you to decide which suits your product and business needs.

 7. Custom tracking

-8. Vendor-managed inventory (VMI)
+8. Vendor-managed inventory

 7 best practices for efficient inventory control